florib779/Roon/articles/roon-web-display.md

 With Roon-Server installed you can modify the file `/RoonServer/Appliance/webroot/display_ui.html`.

-Because i use [ROCK](https://help.roonlabs.com/portal/en/kb/articles/roon-optimized-core-kit) it is not possible to modify this file.
+If you use [ROCK](https://help.roonlabs.com/portal/en/kb/articles/roon-optimized-core-kit) it is not possible to modify this file.

-I'm using the browser extension [Stylus](https://github.com/openstyles/stylus/) where I can put [this CSS code](https://github.com/florib779/Modified-Roon-Web-Display/blob/main/Stylus.css) into without fiddling around with Roon server files, which are overwritten again when Roon is updated.
+I have used the browser extension [Stylus](https://github.com/openstyles/stylus/) where I can put [this CSS code](https://github.com/florib779/Modified-Roon-Web-Display/blob/main/Stylus.css) into without fiddling around with Roon server files, which are overwritten again when Roon is updated.
+The use of Stylus cannot be applied when viewing with Chromecast.

 ## Links